justsomedudeonthenet/spawnScan/README.md

 Then enjoy the map of the spawn points

 If you would like to help contribute data, please send a ziped copy of the output files [pokes.json,spawns.json,stops.json,gyms.json] via private message, to reddit user TBTerra

+# Changelog

+Data now gets output to sqlite databases for easier querying.
+This is currently used to generate the heatmap for each pokemon, and will be used for spawn/stop/gym locations soon.

+HTML/PHP files moved to www directory.
+Point your web server's document root to that directory.
+This prevents anyone from accessing your config.json file.

+Maps must be run from an actual web server with PHP.